Treatment of genital herpes simplex virus type 2 in HIV-infected patients

 Genital herpes is a common sexually transmitted virus infection that is found worldwide.
 Genital herpes is usually secondary to herpes simplex virus type 2 (HSV-2); the remainder of infections is related to HSV-1, which also causes herpes labialis ("cold sores") .
 The seroprevalence of HSV-2 infections in HIV-infected patients is high (50 to 90 percent) and genital ulcer disease can be more frequent, severe, and of longer duration than in HIV-seronegative patient populations .

 This topic will review the treatment of genital herpes in HIV-infected patients.
 The natural history, clinical manifestations, and prevention of genital HSV infection in the HIV-infected patient and important viral interactions between HIV and HSV-2 are discussed elsewhere.
-(See "Epidemiology, clinical manifestations, and diagnosis of genital herpes simplex virus in HIV-infected patients" and "Effect of herpes simplex virus on HIV infection: Implications for HIV prevention".)
+(See "Epidemiology, clinical manifestations, and diagnosis of genital herpes simplex virus in HIV-infected patients".)

 There are three classification categories for genital herpes, as noted below.